The Ultimate Inca Trail Trek can operate with just 2 people. Weekly dates available from mid-March to December, please contact the office.

 Without a doubt the Inca Trail is, and always will be, one of the world’s awe-inspiring walks.
 It is not long (as far as treks go), but does go to quite a significant altitude (4200m) before dropping down to the ‘most famous pile of rocks in the world’, Machu Picchu.
 Steeped in mystical history, the classic trail passes many other interesting ruins before arriving at the extensive ruined ‘Lost City of the Incas’.
 Our itinerary allows more time than most on the trail, making the walking easier, giving you more time to acclimatise and more time to explore and learn about the history and culture surrounding this region.
 We visit Machu Picchu early in the morning before the crowds arrive, returning to Cusco using the Vistadome train in the afternoon.
 A full day is scheduled in Cusco after the trek when you can choose simply to relax in this delightful city, or try some rafting, horse riding or mountain biking.

 There are alternative walks that lead to Machu Picchu, but they are not the Inca Trail trek.
 You must have a permit to walk the trail, and these are limited.
 Working closely with our colleagues in Cusco, we will obtain these permits for you but the earlier you book the more certain we can be to secure a permit.

 Extensions are available for this trek – please see the Trip Dossier tab for further details.

-You will be joining clients from other countries on this trek and will be led by a local Peruvian guide.
+The Cusco sightseeing days before the trek are now private tours for Adventure Peaks clients.
+For the 5 day Inca Trail trek you will be joining clients from other countries and will be led by a fully qualified local Peruvian guide.